 23. CARLSBERG beer used the Swastika symbol in its logo till 1940 to demonstrate ancient culture and heritage.

-25. Microsoft Corporation acquired SKYPE for US $8 million in 2011.
+25. Microsoft Corporation acquired SKYPE for the US $8 million in 2011.

 26. The CIA reads 5 million tweets daily.